 I’d love to create a faux surround to make it look more pleasing to the eye.
 While the following ideas aren’t exactly what I have in mind, you can catch my vision.

 Image via Timeless Creations (This was actually done for the $100 Room Challenge!)

 I have done nothing with the walls in the space, and they need a little something.
 I haven’t quite figured out what I’m going to do yet, but I’m sure I’ll think of something 🙂

 Goal 5: Remove Ironing Supplies

 While an ironing board and iron seem fitting in a laundry room, I never iron downstairs, which is where our laundry room is located.
 I always haul everything upstairs so I can watch TV (because, let’s face it, ironing is a really boring chore).
 Because of this, I will re-locate all the ironing supplies upstairs to a more suitable location.

 Wanna Jump Ahead?

 I am not the only one taking on a room with a $100 budget.
-Be sure to check out what the other participants are up to in their homes using the link-up below.
+Be sure to check out what the other participants are up to in their homes.
 So much inspiration to be found!
 You can also find the challenge on Instagram, using the hashtag #100roomchallenge.